-IBAP (National Institute for Biodiversity and Protected Areas), Dr. Paulo Catry (ISPA – Instituto Universitário, Portugal), Dr. Davide De Guz, The Wara Conservation Project (SALF and GALF programmes), Save Our Species, ZooMarine Portugal, Whitley Wildlife Conservation Trust, Bridging Peace Foundation, Folk H Peterson Trust
+IBAP (National Institute for Biodiversity and Protected Areas), the Coastal Planning Cabinet of Guinea-Bissau, Dr. Paulo Catry (ISPA – Instituto Universitário, Portugal), Dr. Davide De Guz, The Wara Conservation Project (SALF and GALF programmes), Save Our Species, ZooMarine Portugal, Whitley Wildlife Conservation Trust, Bridging Peace Foundation, Folk H Peterson Trust, MAVA, Explore Trees

 Species suffering massive population declines as a result of trade